uswds/uswds-site/pages/patterns/create-a-profile/sex.md

 ### What's the solution?

 Understand why you are collecting this information.
 When asking for sex information, include only "Male" and "Female" as options.
-Understand that some state documents may have differing options.

 {:.site-component-section-title}
 ### Guidance